jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2020-07-17-Remote Allotment Irrigation System.md

 <h2 class="text-underline">Design</h2>

 ### Security
 The user had a shed built on the location which was 16 meters from the stream (water source).
-It was decided that shed would be used to house and protect the components (solar panels etc) from theft, vandalism and weather elements.
+It was decided that the shed would be used to house and protect the components (solar panels etc) from theft, vandalism and weather elements.

 ### Power Source